Lenovo Laptop

 Ben

-So, just to be clear, are you supposed to be able to swap out the memory and/or SSD without removing the battery first?
+So, just to be clear, can you swap out the memory and/or SSD without removing the battery first?
 It seems risky.

 I was told it was a Torx 5

-Very useful instruction, thank you.
-My Lenovo died and I’d like to know if I could still use the SSD as an external drive.
-Could we use an external reader to read/write the content from/on the SSD?
+Very useful instructions, thank you.
+My Lenovo died, and I’d like to know if I could still use the SSD as an external drive.
+Could we use an external reader to read/write the content on the SSD?
 If yes, could you give any recommendations?
 Thank you.

 Lift the keyboard from the back, not from the front like in the picture.